ganeshmani/solve_scenarios/Scenarios/Backend_Nodejs/User Authentication and Authorization - Beginner.md

 ## Problem

-Develop a Logic to Authenticate and Autheorize the Request based on the provided information
+Develop a Logic to Authenticate and Autheorize the Request based on the provided information(Example : JWT Token)